Lionel Gibbs: Provincial politics

 Gibbs sought provincial office as a member of the Labour Party in the riding of Edmonton during the 1926 provincial election.
 At the time, the riding had five seats, elected using a single transferable vote electoral system.
-On the first count, he finished ninth of eighteen candidates; however, on subsequent counts the redistribution of votes from defeated candidates made him the third of five candidates elected.
+On the first count, he finished ninth of eighteen candidates.
+However, on subsequent counts the redistribution of votes from defeated and elected candidates made him the third of five MLAs elected.

-He was re-elected in the 1930 election, when he finished third of seventeen candidates on the first count.
-His vote total was more than enough to be elected, and he with Lymburn and Duggan were awarded seats on the first count.
+He was re-elected in the 1930 election.
+The Edmonton district was electing six in that election.
+He came in third of seventeen candidates on the first count.
+After vote transfers his vote total was more than enough to be elected.

 He was still an MLA at the time of his death in 1934.

 Death

 Charles Gibbs died September 5, 1934, in Sault Ste.
 Marie, Ontario, while on a tour of eastern Canada.